 Even in the best of times, life can be challenging.
 Being able to make difficult decisions, manage stressful situations and develop deep and meaningful relationships requires a certain inner core and foundation that often takes a lifetime to build.

 Weathering the storm and enjoying the celebrations as you experience all that your life brings to you is a result of living with integrity.

 What does that mean … really?
 “Living with integrity” sounds like a given for most people.
 After all, no one wakes up in the morning and says “Today I choose to live without integrity!”

 In actuality, this is a very personal experience.
 Integrity means different things to different people.
 Developing your personal definition will allow you to guide yourself through some pretty sticky situations.

-In general, living with integrity means to live authentically, transparently and with dignity and self respect.
+In general, living with integrity means living authentically, transparently and with dignity and self-respect.
 Those are very lofty words!
 Let’s break that down….

 This is not to say that people don’t struggle with real challenges that go beyond their own capacity to resolve.
 Anxiety, depression and other mental health struggles can often slow down the pace of individual growth and development and individuals can be supported through working with a talented therapist.